BetweenWalls/PD2-Singleplayer/README.md

 * Andariel quest bug

 ## Inclusions
-* level 99 characters for each class with accurate stats and skill points (lower level characters in subfolders)
+* level 99 characters for each class with accurate stats and skill points (lower level characters also available)
 * all unique/set items
 * PD2-specific items (maps, worldstone shards, puzzleboxes, dclone materials, etc.)
 * stacks of all runes/gems